 The 'hardness' of the water is characterised by the amount of calcium and magnesium in the water.
-The higher the levels of these elements, the harder the water.
+Harder waters have higher levels of these elements.
 It has been found that the hardness of the water does not affect the bioavailability of the fluoride (Jackson et al., 2002; Maguire et al., 2005).